Ursula von der Leyen: 2021

-French-U.S. and French-Australia relations suffered a period of tension in September 2021 due to fallout from the AUKUS defence pact between the U.S., the United Kingdom, and Australia.
+French-US and French-Australia relations suffered a period of tension in September 2021 due to fallout from the AUKUS defence pact between the US, the United Kingdom, and Australia.
 The security pact is directed at countering Chinese power in the Indo-Pacific region.
-As part of the agreement, the U.S. agreed to provide nuclear-powered submarines to Australia.
+As part of the agreement, the US agreed to provide nuclear-powered submarines to Australia.
 After entering into AUKUS, the Australian government cancelled an agreement that it had made with France for the provision of French conventionally powered submarines.
 Von der Leyen called the way France was treated "unacceptable" and demanded an explanation.
 The EU also demanded an apology from Australia.